kvarak/dnd/docs/_Classes/warlock.md

 - #### Arrows of the Pursuer
     *Prerequisite: Pact of the Arc feature*

     When you target a creature with a ranged weapon attack from your pact weapon using a non-magical arrow, you can coat it with a mystical chill.
-The target takes 1d6 additional cold damage and that creature's speed is reduced by 10 feet until the start of your next turn.
-This effect stacks with itself, reducing a creature’s movement to a minimum of 0 feet.
+The target takes 1d6 additional cold damage and that creature's speed is reduced by 10 ft until the start of your next turn.
+This effect stacks with itself, capable of reducing a creature’s movement to a minimum of 0 ft.

 - #### Fleet of Foot
-    Your walking speed increases by 10 feet, and other creatures have disadvantage on any ability check they make to track or locate you.
+    Your walking speed increases by 10 ft and other creatures have disadvantage on any ability check they make to track or locate you.

 - #### Frostbound Armor
     *Prerequisite: 5th level*